codcloud/intro-katacoda/intro-openshift/rhoar-eap/finish.md

 Congratulations!
-You just finished learning the basics of how to get started with the OpenShift Container Platform.
+You just built and deployed your Java Application to OpenShift (which is Kubernetes).
 Feels good doesn't it?

 ## What's next?

 At this point you are probably itching to keep working with OpenShift as you have had a glimpse of the power this can bring to your own applications.
  We are currently working on more advanced tutorials that will be hosted here but in the meantime, you can certainly run your own version of OpenShift or use a hosted model.
 You are welcome to use one of the following options:

 ### Minishift